ibraheemcisse/trading-infra-lab/README.md

 **Ibrahim Cisse**

-Infrastructure, platform, and trading systems engineering.

-Production experience across fintech and exchange environments, with a focus on reliability, observability, and operational resilience.
+Infrastructure, reliability, and trading-systems engineering focused on observability, operational resilience, and production systems.